 - Identify Your Objectives and Goals: You can’t execute your plan without understanding why you’re taking action or what you hope to accomplish.

 - Choose Your Channels: Decide where you’ll focus your content marketing efforts.
 You can’t be everywhere all the time, and it’s unwise to spread yourself too thin over all the possible places you could market.
-If you’re not sure where to start, focus on your own website and blog, and then incorporate social media to help promote your content to wider audiences.
+If you’re not sure where to start, focus on your own website and blog, and then incorporate things like social media marketing for financial advisors to help promote your content to wider audiences.

 - Choose Your Content: Just like you can’t be everywhere all the time, you also can’t excel at producing the myriad of content that’s available to make.
 And you don’t need to.
 If you’re active and heavily involved with social media, you don’t necessarily need to divert your time and attention away to start a podcast (especially if you know absolutely nothing about podcasts or how to start).
 Decide what you and your firm can excel at – and stick to it.